 - Alternatively, layer the pudding, vanilla wafers, and bananas in individual dessert glasses or ball jars.

-- Chill for at least 4 hours, or overnight before serving.
+- Cover with plastic wrap and chill in the refrigerator for at least 4 hours, or overnight before serving.

 More From-Scratch Dessert Recipes